Xylemon/InfiniTime/README.md

 This is my personal fork with patches from the community.
 Here I can use Github actions and provide binaries for friends and myself.
 Please see [InfiniTime's](https://github.com/InfiniTimeOrg/InfiniTime) main repo to contribute back to this great project.

+Changes:

+- Re-enable the Motion app
+- Re-enable the Weather app

 Currently using the following patches:

 - [Star Trek Watchface](https://github.com/InfiniTimeOrg/InfiniTime/pull/1462) by [ljahn](https://github.com/ljahn)